 condition ? function_yes() : function_no();

-It is not functional at all, no matter how much you are using a ternary conditional.
-Here the ternary operator is being used to bifurcate code.
+That is not functional at all (no matter how much you are using a ternary conditional).
+Here the ternary operator is being used to create a code branch.
 We are not even using the resolved value.

-I’m not saying it’s wrong (for me, it’s not clean, but it’s debatable), what it certainly is not is functional.
+I’m not saying it’s incorrect (I don’t find it clean, but that’s debatable).
+What it certainly is not is functional.

-So if someday you have a conversation about this, the correct thing is to say “the ternary operator facilitates a functional paradigm”, but it is not functional.
+So if you ever have a conversation about this, the correct way to say it is “the ternary operator facilitates a functional paradigm,” but it is not functional.
 It will depend on how we use it.